pmlmodelling/pylag/doc/source/install/installation.rst

 Building the docs
 -----------------

 To build PyLag's documentation, a number of extra dependencies are required.
 These are not packaged with *PyLag* by default in order to keep the base installation slim and easier to manage.
-If you would like to build the documentation, the extra dependencies can be installed using conda or pip.
+If you would like to build the documentation, the extra dependencies can be installed using *conda* or *pip*.
 The following commands use conda to install all the extra dependencies in the conda environment already created:

 .. code-block:: bash